-- Prioritizing the interests, needs, questions, and experiences of learners and practitioners (see also AISL Goal #4); - Exploring what works, for whom, why, and in what contexts; - Understanding affective, behavioral, cultural, social components, and implications of learning STEM through informal experiences and environments;

-- Creating and enhancing the theoretical and empirical foundations for informal STEM learning research and practice; - Studying specific innovative models, productions, programs, technologies, resources, or systems areas of informal STEM learning; - Investigating innovative methods or practices for assessing learning in these distinctive learning experiences and environments; - Testing the reproducibility of important findings; and/or - Conducting syntheses, meta-syntheses, meta-analyses, systematic literature reviews, and conferences.
+- Prioritizing the interests, needs, questions, and experiences of learners and practitioners (see also AISL Goal #4); - Exploring what works, for whom, why, and in what contexts; - Understanding affective, behavioral, cultural, social components, and implications of learning STEM through informal experiences and environments; - Creating and enhancing the theoretical and empirical foundations for informal STEM learning research and practice; - Studying specific innovative models, productions, programs, technologies, resources, or systems areas of informal STEM learning; - Investigating innovative methods or practices for assessing learning in these distinctive learning experiences and environments; - Testing the reproducibility of important findings; and/or - Conducting syntheses, meta-syntheses, meta-analyses, systematic literature reviews, and conferences.

-Goal #3: Equity, Belonging, and Broadening Participation (required of all proposals)
+Goal #3: Broadening Participation in STEM (required of all proposals)

 AISL is an NSF Broadening Participation Focused Program, which recognizes that all people belong in the STEM enterprise.
-There are groups who have historically been and continue to be excluded, under-served, or underrepresented in STEM and informal STEM learning.
-In this solicitation, excluded, underrepresented, and under-served groups in STEM include, but are not limited to, African American/Black, Alaska Native, Hispanic and Latino/a, Native American, Native Hawaiian, and Native Pacific Islander individuals, persons with disabilities, neurodivergent individuals, persons from economically disadvantaged backgrounds, persons from rural areas, women and girls, and individuals who identify as lesbian, gay, bisexual, transgender or queer (LGBTQ+).
-Individuals may identify with multiple groups.
-All AISL proposals should reflect a well-rounded understanding of the focal learners and their communities, public and professional, and include specific plans or strategies for integrating that understanding throughout the proposed work (e.g., team composition and management, research and development processes and activities, budget allocations, etc.).
+While everyone should be able to thrive, engage in, and contribute to STEM, if they choose, there are groups who have been and continue to be excluded, under-served, or underrepresented in STEM and informal STEM learning along several dimensions.
+All AISL proposals should address broadening participation and belonging in STEM.
+Proposals should reflect a well-rounded understanding of the focal learners and their communities, public and professional, and include specific plans or strategies for integrating that understanding throughout the proposed work (e.g., team composition and management, research and development processes and activities, budget allocations, etc.).
 See Solicitation-Specific Review Criteria for further details.